Dynamic cosmography of the local Universe: Laniakea and five more watershed superclusters: Conclusion

-On this part of the article only two figures are discussed, however a more detailed description is given in Appendix \ref{appendix}, along with additional figures, a table summarizing all detected basins of attraction and repulsion, and links to interactive three-dimensional visualizations.
+The main part of the article discusses only two figures, however a more detailed description is given in Appendix \ref{appendix}, along with additional figures, a table summarizing all detected basins of attraction and repulsion, and links to interactive three-dimensional visualizations.

-It is worth pointing that the observed superclusters are larger than the ones found in cosmological $\Lambda$CDM constrained simulation, using the same segmentation algorithm, where the size of Laniakea was estimated to be $5 \times 10^5$ (Mpc $h^{-1}$)$^3$, and Perseus-Pisces $7 \times 10^5$ (Mpc $h^{-1}$)$^3$ \cite{2020MNRAS.493.3513D}.
-Actually, in such $\Lambda$CDM simulation, the typical size of the basins of attraction were found to be between $1 \times 10^5$ and $1 \times 10^6$ (Mpc $h^{-1}$)$^3$.

-At this point in time, the main contingency regarding the identification of large-scale structures comes from the inclusion of the SDSS data into the CosmicFlows catalog which is a composite of several sources of observations.
-There is great hope that large independent surveys upcoming in the next few years such as WALLABY, DESI and 4HS, will further enrich the cosmography of our Universe.